What Is Integration Testing

 Integration Testing Techniques

-When you design and run integration tests, you can choose between black box and white box testing.
+When you design and run integration tests, you can choose between black box and white box testing strategies.
 The difference comes down to how much you know about the underlying implementation of the feature.

 Black Box Testing